MopsTMC/C4Music/C4Music/C4Music.md

 It wouldn't take long, however, to realize how rare it would be that I heard music by C418, the original and infamous soundtrack.
 Every time I launched the game or went to a new biome I would hear the newly added music instead.
 </p>
 <p>
-It seems like for every version from 1.17 and up, the original soundtrack is being pushed back by music licensed and owned exclusively by Microsoft, with no hopes of going back to the C418 era.
-I started missing the nostalgic melodies of the C418 soundtrack which I wanted to preserve in some way and that's where a bunch of music C418 composed for Minecraft way back, comes in.
-It has never made an appearance in the game and finally, this was its chance to shine!
+Turns out this was an intentional move.
+The original soundtrack is being pushed back by music licensed and owned exclusively by Microsoft, with no hopes of going back to the C418 era.
+I started missing the nostalgic melodies of the original soundtrack which I wanted to preserve in some way and that's where a bunch of music C418 composed for Minecraft way back, comes in.
+It has never made an appearance in the game and finally, this is its chance to shine!
 </p>

 ### tl;dr